Transpension: The Right Adjoint to the Pi-type: Recovering Known Operators

 where $\extension A {\sysclause{\vfi}{a}}$ is the type of elements of $A$ that are equal to $a$ when $\vfi$ holds:

-\begin{definition} A type is \textbf{transpensive over $u$} if it is a monad-algebra for $\bar \Psi_u$. \end{definition} For cancellative, affine and connection-free multipliers, $\Phi$ entails that all types are transpensive.
-For other systems, many interesting types will still be transpensive, allowing to eliminate \emph{to} them in a $\Phi$-like way.
+\begin{definition} A type is \textbf{transpensive over $u$} if it is a monad-algebra for $\bar \Psi_u$. \end{definition} For $\top$-slice fully faithful and shard-free multipliers, $\Phi$ entails that all types are transpensive.
+For other systems, the universe of $u$-transpensive types will still be closed at least semantically under many interesting type formers, allowing to eliminate \emph{to} these types in a $\Phi$-like way.